-Figure 10-44.
+Figure 10-45.
 Protected Memory Enable Register

+Abbreviation PMEN_REG

-Abbreviation PMEN_REG General Description Register to enable the DMA-protected memory regions set up through the PLMBASE, PLMLIMT, PHMBASE, PHMLIMIT registers.
-This register is always treated as RO (0) for implementations not supporting protected memory regions (PLMR and PHMR fields reported as 0 in the Capability register).
+General Description Register to enable the DMA-protected memory regions set up through the PLMBASE, PLMLIMT, PHMBASE, PHMLIMIT registers.
+This register is always treated as RO for implementations not supporting protected memory regions (PLMR and PHMR fields reported as Clear in the Capability register).
 Protected memory regions may be used by software to securely initialize remapping structures in memory.
-Refer to Chapter 12.0 for security considerations.
+To avoid impact to legacy BIOS usage of memory, software is recommended to not overlap protected memory regions with any reserved memory regions of the platform reported through the Reserved Memory Region Reporting (RMRR) structures described in Chapter 8.

 Register Offset 064h

 Bits Access Default Field Description 31 RW Oh EPM: Enable Protected Memory This field controls DMA accesses to the protected low-memory and protected high-memory regions.
-O: DMA accesses to protected memory regions are handled as follows: If DMA remapping is not enabled, DMA requests (including those to protected regions) are not blocked.
-If DMA remapping is enabled, DMA requests are translated per the programming of the DMA remapping structures.
-Software may program the DMA-remapping structures to allow or block DMA to the protected memory regions.
-1: DMA accesses to protected memory regions are handled as follows: If DMA remapping is not enabled, DMA requests to protected memory regions are blocked.
-These DMA requests are not recorded or reported as DMA-remapping faults.
-If DMA remapping is enabled, hardware may or may not block DMA to the protected memory regions, and must ensure the DMA-remapping structures are properly programmed to not allow DMA to the protected memory regions.
-Hardware reports the status of the protected memory regions.
-Hardware reports the status of the protected memory regions.
-Hardware reports the status of the protected memory regions.
+O: Protected memory regions are disabled.
+1: Protected memory regions are enabled.
+DMA requests accessing protected memory regions are handled as follows: When DMA remapping is not enabled, all DMA requests accessing protected memory regions are blocked.
+When DMA remapping is enabled: DMA requests processed as pass-through (Translation Type value of 10b in Context-Entry) and accessing the protected memory regions are blocked.
+DMA requests with translated address (AT = 10b) and accessing the protected memory regions are blocked.
+DMA requests that are subject to address remapping, and accessing the protected memory regions may or may not be blocked by hardware.
+For such requests, software must not depend on hardware protection of the protected memory regions.
+Remapping hardware access to the remapping structures are not subject to protected memory regions.
+Remapping hardware access to the remapping fulls.
+Hardware reports the status of the protected memory region through the PRS field in this register.
+Hardware implementations supporting DMA draining must drain any in-flight translated DMA requests gueued within the Root-Complex before indicating the protected memory region as enabled through the PRS field.
 30:1 RsvdP Xh R: Reserved Reserved.
-0 RO 0h PRS: Protected Region Status This field indicates the status of protected memory region(s): O: Protected memory region(s) disabled.
+0 RO Oh PRS: Protected Region Status This field indicates the status of protected memory region(s): 0: Protected memory region(s) disabled.
 1: Protected memory region(s) enabled.

-Protected Low-Memory Base Register 10.4.17
+10.4.17 Protected Low-Memory Base Register

-Figure 10-45.
+Figure 10-46.
 Protected Low-Memory Base Register

 Abbreviation PLMBASE_REG General Description Register to set up the base address of DMA-protected low-memory region below 4GB.
 This register must be set up before enabling protected memory through PMEN_REG, and must not be updated when protected memory regions are enabled.
-This register is always treated as RO for implementations not supporting protected low memory region (PLMR field reported as 0 in the Capability register).
+This register is always treated as RO for implementations not supporting protected low memory region (PLMR field reported as Clear in the Capability register).
 The alignment of the protected low memory region base depends on the number of reserved bits (N:0) of this register.
 Software may determine N by writing all 1s to this register, and finding the most significant bit position with 0 in the value read back from the register.
 Bits N:0 of this register are decoded by hardware as all 0s.
 Software must setup the protected low memory region below 4GB.
 Section 10.4.18 describes the Protected Low-Memory Limit register and hardware decoding of these registers.
-Register Offset 068h
+Software must not modify this register when protected memory regions are enabled (PRS field Set in PMEN_REG) Register Offset 068h

 Bits Access Default Field Description

-31: (N+1) RW 0h PLMB: Protected Low-Memory Base This register specifies the base of protected low- memory region in system memory.
+31: (N+1) RW Oh PLMB: Protected Low-Memory Base This register specifies the base of protected low- memory region in system memory.

-N:0 RsvdZ 0h R: Reserved Reserved.
+N:0 RsvdZ Oh R: Reserved Reserved.